kprusa/olsr-simulation/README.md

 ---
 ## Execution

-Executing `olsr-simulation` with no arguments will show a usage message.
+Executing `olsrsim` with no arguments will show a usage message.

 During execution, all messages sent and received by nodes will be logged to stdout.